auchenberg/kenneth.io/source/_posts/2013-07-15-the-messy-state-of-web-notifications-in-chrome-safari-blink-webkit.md

 The W3C Web Notifications specification (now referred as the "the standard") is quite simplistic, and exposes  a ```Notification``` object to represent a single notification.

 Below is the IDL for the standardized API.
-Here it's important to notice the two static attributes used to request and get permission state.
+Here it's important to notice the static attribute ```permission``` which is get the current permission state.

 	[Constructor(DOMString title, optional NotificationOptions options)]
 	interface Notification : EventTarget {